 What did it look like after I finished applying it?

-I did wait a month before I wrote this post so I could live with it and see how it held up and how well it cured.
+I waited a month before I wrote this post so I could see how it held up and how well it cured.

 Here are some things I learned.

 - You can still get water rings (this happened more towards the end of the month) but that happens on any surface, wood or otherwise.

 - You will need to do spot touch up and reapply in high traffic use areas of your butcher block (i.e. around the sink where water tends to gather)